RealNattawattHongthong/liveworksheet-cheat/README.md

 # liveworksheet-cheat
 Tihs is a Liveworksheet cheat
-You need to red the data from 0
+You need to read the data from 0

 It in command.js
 ## Installation